Well-posed geometric boundary data in General Relativity, I: Dirichlet boundary data: Initial Material

 The bulk term in the linearization $D \Phi_g^H$ is given by \be L(h) = \Ric'_h + \d^*V'_h + (\d^*)'_hV. \ee The linearization of the gauge field $V = V_g$ is given by \be V'_h = \b_g h - \<D^2 x^{\a}, h\>\p_{x^{\a}}, \ee where $\b_g = \d_g + \frac{1}{2}d\tr_g h$ is the Bianchi operator.

-The equation $L(h) = F$ then has the form \be L(h) = -\tfrac{1}{2}D^*D h + S(\p h) = F, \ee where $S$ is a first order linear operator on $h$ and $D^*D$ is the rough wave operator on symmetric bilinear forms.
-Of course all the coefficients of the derivatives in \eqref{L2} depend on the background metric $g$ at which the linearization is formed.
+The equation $L(h) = F$ then has the form \be L(h) = \tfrac{1}{2}D^*D h + S(h) = F, \ee where $L$ is the well-known Lichnerowicz operator; $S$ is a zero order linear curvature operator on $h$ and $D^*D$ is the tensorial wave operator on symmetric bilinear forms.
+Of course all the coefficients in \eqref{L2} depend on the background metric $g$ at which the linearization is formed.

 The equation \eqref{L2} may be written in local coordinates in the form

 where $P(\p h)$ involves $h$ and its first derivatives.
 In the localized context discussed in \S 2.4, the coefficients of $P$ are all of order $\e$, $P(\p h) = \e(\p h)$.
 Since $L$ is uncoupled at leading order, it may be written as a coupled system of scalar wave equations \be (L(h))_{\a\b} = -\tfrac{1}{2} \Box_g (h_{\a\b}) + P_{\a\b}(\p h) = F_{\a\b}. \ee